 Richard Petty won the Daytona 500 an outstanding seven times, which is by far the most by any driver in NASCAR history.
 Petty won the event in 1964, 1966, 1971, 1973, 1974, 1979, and 1981.

 The most historic finish came in the 1979 Daytona 500 when he passed Donnie Allison and Cale Yarborough on the final lap after the two crashed.
-If not for that victory, the gap between him and second place would be less than right now.
+If not for that victory, the gap between him and second place would be less than it is right now.

-Many of his victories came at a time where cars were less competitive than they are now, but the quantity of wins he has in the event is staggering.
+Many of his victories came at a time when cars were less competitive than they are now, but the quantity of wins he has in the event is staggering.
 No other driver has more than five victories and Petty has three more than any other driver.

 Petty holds the mantle as the greatest driver to ever run the event out of the past Daytona 500 winners.
 He is regarded as one of the most famous NASCAR drivers ever, and for the seven-time champion to win the Great American Race seven times is fitting.